 For the cherry filling/syrup:

-- 4 cups (or 1 pound) bing cherries pitted
+- 4 cups (or 1 pound) bing cherries pitted and roughly chopped

 - 12 whole bing cherries to top the cake